davefiddes/c2000-inverter/README.md

 And upload it to your board using a JTAG/SWD adapter, the [updater.py](https://github.com/jsphuebner/tumanako-inverter-fw-bootloader/blob/master/updater.py) script or the esp8266 web interface.

-# License
+## License

 This software is licensed with the GPL v3 as detailed in [LICENSE](LICENSE).

-Additionally some code has this additional disclaimer:
+Additionally some C2000 specific code in `platform/c2000/driverlib` and `platform/c2000/device_support` has this additional license:

 ```
 Copyright (C) 2013-2021 Texas Instruments Incorporated - http://www.ti.com/